docs

 Mental Health Parity Act and what it means for denials

-The Mental Health Parity and Addiction Equity Act (MHPAEA), enacted in 2008 and substantially strengthened by final rules effective for plan years beginning January 1, 2025 (with additional requirements phasing in for plan years beginning January 1, 2026), requires health plans to cover mental health and substance use disorder services at parity with medical and surgical benefits.
+The Mental Health Parity and Addiction Equity Act (MHPAEA), enacted in 2008 and strengthened by final rules effective for plan years beginning January 1, 2025 (with more requirements phasing in for plan years beginning January 1, 2026), requires health plans to cover mental health and substance use disorder services at parity with medical and surgical benefits.

 42 CFR Part 2 and substance use disorder records